openstack-archive/networking-infoblox/doc/source/installation.rst

        objects would exceed the setting.
 If this is set to a positive number, the results will be truncated when necessary.
 The default is -1000.
        If you experience "Result set too large" error, increase this value.
+   * - wapi_paging
+     - Enables paging to wapi calls by configuring wapi_paging = True, it uses `wapi_max_results` to set paging size of the wapi calls.
+       If `wapi_max_results` is negative it will take paging size as 1000.
+       The default is `False`
    * - ssl_verify
      - Set to false if you use a self-signed SSL certificate, and true if you use a certificate signed by a known certificate authority.
 You